Grant All Privileges MariaDB

 MariaDB Grant All Privileges To Existing User

-Here, you need to grant all privileges to an existing user which already been created in MariaDB.
+Here, you need to grant all privileges to an existing user that has already been created in MariaDB.

 Step 1 – For this, you need to see the list of all user using the following command.